Email coach

 Liza Kelly

-Leading the team's defense, the Pioneers ranked first in the nation with a school-record 273 caused turnovers, averaging 13.0 per game (second in the NCAA).
+The Pioneers ranked first in the nation with a school-record 273 caused turnovers in 2022, averaging 13.0 per game (second in the NCAA).
 Denver also ranked fifth in the country in both total ground balls (393) and goals-against average (8.38).
-She was recognized by the Big East for having the Coaching Staff of the Year in 2022, and her team was ranked as high as No. 8 in the country in the Inside Lacrosse/IWLCA Coaches Poll, the highest ranking for the team since the end of the 2019 campaign.
+She was recognized by the Big East for having the Coaching Staff of the Year in 2022, and her team was ranked as high as No. 8 in the country in the Inside Lacrosse/IWLCA Coaches Poll, the highest ranking for the team at the time since the end of the 2019 campaign.
+She picked up her 200th victory at Denver on Feb.
+25, 2022 vs. Ohio State.

 Denver claimed its first Big East Tournament Championship in 2021 after going 16-2 during the regular season and going 10-0 in conference play.
 The Pioneers, who won 16 straight games, returned to the NCAA Tournament that season after no postseason was held in 2020 due to the COVID-19 Pandemic and defeated Stanford in the first round.